-Total Prison Cases by state
+Total Prison Cases by State

 Visualization process: same as above.
 States including DC and Puerto Rico.
 Visualization is a bar chart through Google Sheets

 This is a histogram showing the total number of prison cases in the US indexed by state, including DC and Puerto Rico.
 Through this, we want an easily comparable rule that can outline certain states with exceptionally many or few COVID cases, as this will help direct us to examine these states’ policies or conditions that may have contributed to their outcomes with COVID care in a high-risk setting.
 We visualized this as a bar chart using Google Sheets, but plan on developing our own using the JSON.